 Suzie has over 18 years of experience in corporate communications and communications planning, including roles as Senior Project & Finance Manager at Flint Learning Solutions in Toronto, Communications Consultant with Trillium Corporate Communications and working with an architectural design company as a project and client manager.

 Suzie completed her degree majoring in Political Science with a minor in History at the University of Toronto’s Trinity College, and obtained a post-graduate diploma in Corporate Communications from Seneca College, graduating on the President’s Honours List.

-Suzie lives in Woodbridge with her husband Russ Hiebert.
+Suzie lives in Toronto with her husband Russ Hiebert.
 They attend Westminster Chapel at High Park, Toronto and have 9 children.

 Steven Martins is the Director of Ministry Development & Advancement with the Ezra Institute for Contemporary Christianity (EICC), where he seeks to advance distribution of the resources of the EICC for the benefit of God’s church.
 He also serves as an itinerant speaker and debater, and has debated several Muslim imams.